 Note: This webpage is viewed best with Internet Explorer.
 There are known display issues with both Google Chrome and Firefox web browsers.
 If content does not appear, please scroll down.

-To view the February 11, 2014 Official results, click here
+To view the offices open for election, click here

-To view the February 11, 2014 Sample Ballot, click here
+To view the candidate submission guidelines, click here

-To view the Dike & Drainage Official results, click here
+To view the lot draw results, click here

 Last Day to Update Registration: This is the last day to make changes to your voter registration if you are currently registered to vote anywhere in Washington State and be eligible to participate in the next election.

-Las Day for New Registrations: This is the last day to register to vote ONLY if you are not currently registered in Washington State and be eligible to participate in the nest election.
+Last Day for New Registrations: This is the last day to register to vote ONLY if you are not currently registered in Washington State and be eligible to participate in the next election.
 However, you must register in person at:

 Skagit County Elections Department